The Purple Belt Paradigm

 Good luck, and I look forward to tying this belt around your waist when the time is right.

-We’ll start by going through each keyword with a video and written explanation of each.
+We’ll start this course by going through each keyword which includes a video and written explanation of each.
 At the end I will present some strategies for using the keywords in practice.
-As with any technique of significant value in boxing, the concepts are simple, the execution is effort + work = success.
-The difficulty…is in conjoining them together in real time combat.
+As with any technique of significant value in boxing, the concepts are simple, the execution is summed up with the following formula: Effort + Work = Success.
+The concepts and methods are simple, conjoining them together in real time combat is the art!

 Hook (Gōu 勾)